Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 linear-to-sRGB encode and visibly brighten/flatten the picture.
 Desktop already used the non-sRGB preference, while Android previously accepted `get_default_config()`'s `Rgba8UnormSrgb` choice and therefore followed a different colour path.
+H.264 colour metadata is now also propagated from the SPS VUI through OxideAV's `CodecParameters::video_color` into Sanctuary's presentation path.
+The YUV shader uses the declared full/limited range and matrix coefficients instead of assuming one fixed full-range BT.709 transform.
+When range metadata is absent, SDR video defaults to limited range; when matrix metadata is absent/unspecified, presentation falls back to BT.709 for HD video and SMPTE 170M/BT.601 for SD video.
+Transfer-function/colour- primaries interpretation and HDR output remain separate future work.

 The application now exposes three explicit decode/presentation contracts through `--decode-mode`: